Seahawks sign QB former first-round pick Paxton Lynch as backup candidate behind Russell Wilson

 Lynch was taken by the Broncos with the 26th pick of the 2016 draft, a selection the Broncos acquired from Seattle in a trade that then netted the Seahawks the 31st pick, which they used on right tackle Germain Ifedi.
 Seattle also acquired a third-round pick from Denver for moving down five spots, number 94 overall, which the Seahawks used on tight end Nick Vannett in a trade that came in the offseason following Denver’s Super Bowl win as it was searching for successors for the retired Peyton Manning.

-The signing was listed on the NFL transactions for Thursday and first reported by Ian Furness of KJR-AM 950.
+The signing was listed on the NFL transactions for Thursday.

 Most Read Sports Stories